by C Pratt

 But, before you decide just to dump her as a friend, figure out when, what, and why and you may suddenly have a brand new perspective on the put downs.

 Before you give up on the friendship, there are a few things you could try.
-After she makes a condescending comment, you could say, "Now, now, that's not very nice.
+After she makes a condescending comment, you could say with a light tone, "Now, now, that's not very nice.
 Friends don't do that.
-We're too good of friends for that."
+We're too good of friends to put each other down."

 Something else you could try is to instantly change the subject.
 "That reminds me, I wanted to tell you that I heard that new play that just opened last Friday is really good.
 Are you interested in going?" or "Do you want to go get a coffee?"
 This works again to cut off any negative conversations.
 You just don't get involved with any conversation that's negative.